 Looking for affordable insurance for your Texas home?
 We’ve got three top picks for you.

-That doesn’t mean you can’t find affordable insurance for your Texas home, however.
+Of course, that doesn’t mean you can’t find affordable insurance for your Texas home.
 On the contrary.
 It just means you have to choose wisely and know what to look for.

 Homeowner’s Tip: There’s a lot more to explore about homeowners insurance than just rates.
 Our Texas-sized buyer’s guide to home insurance can help you get you started.